-Experienced Immigration Lawyers for Employers
+Experienced Immigration Lawyer for Employers

 If you are seeking to hire one or more employees from another country to work for you in the United States, you will likely need to complete the foreign labor certification process — also known as Program Electronic Review Management (PERM) — in order to demonstrate your need for foreign labor.

-Helping You Bring Qualified Workers From Abroad
+Helping You Bring Qualified Workers from Abroad

 Whether you are seeking to sponsor a specific employee for a temporary work visa or employment-based green card, or seeking more generally to recruit employees from abroad, the PERM process is generally a prerequisite.